styleguidist/react-styleguidist/docs/Cookbook.md

 It allows the maintainers to catch type mismatch before execution and a better developer experience.

-It also allows users to wtite their customized styleguide components using typescript TSX and plugins to build it.
+It also allows users to write their customized styleguide components using typescript TSX and plugins to build it.

 There is a trick though.
 Since all files in `src/client/rsg-components` are aliased to `rsg-components` using webpack, you will have to add this alias to your `tsconfig.json` file